Bitray14/Bitray14/README.md

 - 👀 I’m interested in cloud learning
 - 🌱 I’m currently learning aws, networking,python
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me at my gmail elijah.serdan09@gmail.com
+- 📫 You can reach me at my gmail elijah.serdan09@gmail.com

 <!---
 Bitray14/Bitray14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.